medcomdk/dk-medcom-carecommunication/docs/index.md

 ### 1.3 Technical specification

-The technical specifications for the <a href="https://medcomfhir.dk/ig/carecommunication/" target="_blank">MedCom CareCommunication</a> is composed by profiles from two basis IG's and from one terminology IG.
+The technical specifications for the MedCom CareCommunication standard is composed by profiles from two basis IG's, from one terminology IG and from MessageDefinitions IG.
 Links to the IG’s are listed below:
-* <a href="https://medcomfhir.dk/ig/carecommunication/" target="_blank">MedCom CareCommunication IG</a>
+* <a href="https://medcomfhir.dk/ig/carecommunication/5.0.0-trial-use/" target="_blank">MedCom CareCommunication IG (Version 5.0.0: Currently trial-use)</a>
   *	<a href="https://medcomfhir.dk/ig/core/index.html" target="_blank">MedCom Core IG</a>
-  *	<a href="https://medcomfhir.dk/ig/messaging/" target="_blank">MedCom Messaging IG</a>
+  *	<a href="https://medcomfhir.dk/ig/messaging/4.0.0-trial-use/" target="_blank">MedCom Messaging IG (Version 4.0.0: Currently trial-use)</a>
   *	<a href="https://medcomfhir.dk/ig/terminology/" target="_blank">MedCom Terminology IG</a>
+<p>&nbsp;</p>
+  *	<a href="https://medcomfhir.dk/ig/messagedefinitions/" target="_blank">MedCom MessageDefinitions IG</a>
 <p>&nbsp;</p>

 <!-- The profiles that are part of the technical specification for <a href="https://medcomfhir.dk/ig/carecommunication/" target="_blank">MedCom CareCommunication IG</a> are: